Power Company

-The Power Company is a team of superheroes-for-hire in the DC Comics universe.
+The Power Company is a team of superheroes-for-hire appearing in American comic books published by DC Comics.
 The team, created by Kurt Busiek and Tom Grummett, first appeared in JLA #61 (February 2002).
 They subsequently starred in an eponymous series that ran for eighteen issues, from April 2002 to September 2003, also written by Busiek.

 Fictional team history

-Josiah Power was one of America's best lawyers until his meta-gene was triggered by the Dominators' gene bomb, leading him to be dismissed from his law firm.
-Power had little interest in becoming a traditional costumed hero, but it became readily apparent that he could not continue to practice law without attracting undue public attention.
+Josiah Power was one of America's best lawyers until his metagene was triggered by the Dominators' gene bomb, leading him to be dismissed from his law firm.
+Power has little interest in becoming a traditional costumed hero, but it becomes readily apparent that he could not continue to practice law without attracting undue public attention.
 He capitalizes on his professional experience to organize a for-hire team of heroes much along the lines of a law firm.
-Their very first mission as a team is against the East Asian criminal organization known as the Black Dragon Society.
-They successfully defuse a hostage situation initiated by the Society and returned to their base of operations.
+Their first mission as a team is against the East Asian criminal organization known as the Black Dragon Society.
+They successfully defuse a hostage situation initiated by the Society and return to their base of operations.

-The Power Company make a brief one panel appearance in a later Justice League of America story arc, "Syndicate Rules" in JLA #107-114 (2004-2005).
-The Crime Syndicate of America had attacked a S.T.A.R.
-Labs facility in San Francisco and the Power Company is shown and described to have been defeated.